 "One of the most amazing restaurants that came to life in Moscow, Russia through collaboration with the creative team at Landini Associates and team McDonald’s Russia.
-Thank you all for your passion and impact and an incredible dedication to make this great looking restaurant shine for our guests and crew!
-I am very proud to take part in this project and making 30-year celebration of McDonald’s Russia with such an incredible achievement for all.
-Congratulations to all!"
+I am very proud to take part in this project and making 30-year celebration of McDonald’s Russia with such an incredible achievement for all."

 "Project Ray is aimed at offering customers a calm respite from the non-stop action of Pushkin Square.
 We used a timeless material palette of concrete, stainless steel, oak and glass as a backdrop of “recognisable neutrality” promoting the service, the product, and the people who come to enjoy it."